Content Navigation

 Key takeaways

-The USCIS I-864 form, also known as the Affidavit of Support, is an important document for individuals sponsoring immigrants to the United States.
-Here are key takeaways to understand its purpose and importance.
+The USCIS I-864 form, also known as the Affidavit of Support, is a crucial document for those sponsoring immigrants to the United States.
+Here are some key takeaways to keep in mind when filling out and using this form: